 NMX Neighborhood Mixed-Use.
-The NMX district is intended to provide for mixed-use residential districts that include local-serving, pedestrian-oriented commercial development, such as smaller independent retail shops and professional offices in two- to three-story buildings.
+The NMX district is intended to provide for mixed-use residential districts that include local-serving, pedestrian-oriented commercial development, such as smaller independent shopping and professional offices in two- to three-story buildings.
 Development is expected to include ground-floor neighborhood retail uses and upper-level housing or offices, with a mix of small lot single-family houses, townhomes, and multi-family dwelling units on side streets, in a horizontal or vertical mixed-use orientation.
 The NMX district provides for a scale and character of development that is pedestrian-orientated, designed to attract and promote a walk-in clientele, with small lots and frequent pedestrian connections permitting convenient access from residences to commercial space.
+Automobile-oriented uses are not permitted.

 CMX Corridor/Center Mixed-Use.
 The CMX district is intended to allow for either horizontal or vertical mixed-use development along key circulation corridors in the city where height and density can be easily accommodated.
 Ground-floor retail and upper-floor residential or offices are the primary uses, with residential uses, personal and business services, and public and institutional space as supportive uses.
 Development will facilitate the transformation of existing transportation corridors into vibrant, highly walkable areas with broad, pedestrian-friendly sidewalks, trees, landscaping, and local-serving uses with new buildings that step down in relationship to the scale and character of adjacent neighborhoods.
+Automobile-oriented uses are not permitted.

 RMX Regional Mixed-Use.
 The RMX district is intended to support regional retail and mixed-use development in large-scale activity centers outside of Downtown, as identified by the General Plan.
 It accommodates urban-scale mixed-use development that serve residents and businesses of the region at large.
-Medium-scale retail, housing, office, civic and entertainment uses, and shopping malls with large-format or "big-box" retail are allowed, as are supporting uses such as gas stations, hotels, and residential in mixed-use or single-use buildings.
-Development and design standards will create a pedestrian orientation within centers and along major corridors, with parking located on the side or rear of, or within, major structures.
+Medium-scale retail, housing, office, civic and entertainment uses, and shopping malls with large format or "big-box" retail are allowed, as are supporting uses such as gas stations, hotels, and residential in mixed-use or single-use buildings.
+Development and design standards will create a pedestrian orientation within centers and along major corridors, with parking generally on the side or rear of major buildings, but automobile-oriented uses also will be accommodated on identified streets and frontages.

-A. Table 15-1102 prescribes the proposed land use regulations for Mixed-Use Districts.
+A. Table 15-802 prescribes the proposed land use regulations for Mixed-Use Districts.
 The regulations for the districts are established by letter designations listed below.
 These designations apply strictly to the permissibility of land uses; applications for buildings or structures may require discretionary review.

-"C" designates uses that are permitted after review and approval of a Conditional Use Permit.
+"C" designates uses that are permitted aft.er review and approval of a Conditional Use Permit by the Director.